Our must-read guide to moving to St Ives, Cornwall, the best place to live by the sea!

 St Erth (on the main Paddington – Penzance line) is where the branch line train service for St Ives departs.
 Services leave throughout the day stopping at Lelant and Carbis Bay too – in the summer the number of trains increases significantly.

-The journey to Newquay airport takes around 1hour from St Ives.
+The journey to Newquay airport takes around one hour from St Ives.

 Places to eat & drink